-(I wrote down these rules to remind myself when I work in the studio which direction I want the artwork to go.
-It doesn’t mean I achieve this every time, but it is what I strive for)
+These rules hang in my studio, to remind myself which direction I want the artwork to go.
+It doesn’t mean I achieve this every time, but it is what I strive for

 falling in love with art